 How it works

 Find the information you need on the focus topics below or contact us directly with your questions or concerns.
 We can provide more information, facilitate interactions, directly intervene or advocate on your behalf.
+For all other inquiries, contact the Ag Info Centre.

 Information related to energy and utility developments, the lifecycle of their operations and their regulation.